huggingface/blog/ryght-case-study.md

 > ##### *Our partnership with Hugging Face's expert support has played a crucial role in expediting the development of our generative AI platform.
 The rapidly evolving landscape of AI has the potential to revolutionize our industry, and Hugging Face’s highly performant and enterprise-ready Text Generation Inference (TGI) and Text Embeddings Inference (TEI) services are game changers in their own right. - [Johnny Crupi, CTO](https://www.linkedin.com/in/johncrupi/) at [Ryght](http://www.ryght.ai/?utm_campaign=hf&utm_source=hf_blog)*

-In the rapidly evolving domain of AI, Ryght faced several challenges as they set out to build their generative AI platform.
+Ryght faced several challenges as they set out to build their generative AI platform.

 ### 1. The need to quickly upskill a team and stay informed in a highly dynamic environment
 With AI and ML technologies advancing so quickly, ensuring that the team remains abreast of the latest techniques, tools, and best practices is critical.
 This continuous learning curve is steep and requires a concerted effort to stay informed.